FoalTS/foal/docs/docs/databases/using-another-orm.md

     npm uninstall typeorm @foal/typeorm
     ```

-2. Then remove the directory `src/app/entities`.
+2. Then remove the directory `src/app/entities` and the file `src/db.ts`.

 3. Remove or replace the script `create-user` in `src/app/scripts`.

-4. In the file `app.controller.ts`, delete the connection creation called `dataSource.initialize()`.
+4. In the file `src/index.ts`, delete the connection creation called `dataSource.initialize()`.

 5. Finally, remove in `package.json` the scripts to manage migrations.